 PRODUCT STRATEGY / AGILE DEVELOPMENT / GOOGLE EARTH ENGINE / APPLIED AI

 Founded by ETH Zurich's Crowther Lab in collaboration with Google, Restor was conceived to accelerate the restoration of nature.

-Our assignment was to work with Restor's data scientists and the team at Google Creative lab to make ecological data intelligence open accessible to the world.
+We worked with Restor's data scientists and the team at Google Creative Lab to make ecological data intelligence open and accessible to the world.